tarahmarie/dh-trace/README.md

 ## Implementation

-For purposes of coherence, until the sequence alignment, hapaxes, and ruleset are complete and working, all notes are now in my thesis document.
-Otherwise I end up duplicating and poorly copying rules.
+For purposes of implementation see notes file.

 ## Installation